 BeamCase is a system that allows you to create your own case with the combination of 3d prints and Makerbeam XL profiles (or similar 15x15 aluminum extrusions).

-The files for sale here include all the brackets to complete a frame in 18 different variations, as well as different case panel versions, case feet and brackets.
-There are more brackets available on my profile for free, but some are only compatible with the larger BeamCase SFF.
+The files for sale here include all the brackets to complete a frame in 24 different variations, as well as different case panel versions, case feet and brackets.
+There are more brackets available on my profile for free.

-BeamCase Sandwich comes in 18 different sizes ranging from 7.2l to 10.3l.
+BeamCase Sandwich comes in 24 different sizes ranging from 7.2l to 10.9l.
 The difference between these versions is primarily CPU and GPU clearance.
-You can choose between 50mm, 60mm, 70mm, 80mm, 90mm and 100mm CPU cooler clearance and between 2, 2.6, 3, and 3.5 slots for your GPU.
+You can choose between 50mm, 60mm, 70mm, 80mm, 90mm and 100mm CPU cooler clearance and between 2, 2.6, 3, and 3.5 and 4 slots for your GPU.

-(there is now the option to also add a radiator for water-cooling, the are brackets available separately for free)
+(there is the option to also add a radiator for water-cooling, there are brackets available separately for free)

-The default profile length is 300mm which enables the use of GPUs up to 305mm long (including the RTX 4090 FE).
+The default profile length is 300mm which enables the use of GPUs up to 305mm long (including the RTX 5090 FE).
 If you want to use longer GPUs you can buy longer Makerbeam XL profiles as this is the only thing defining the length of the case.
+(You can find longer versions of the case panels in a separate Printables post for free)

 The limiting factor for GPUs is the height/width.
-The case has clearance for 137mm tall GPUs (+15mm for cable management), so the RTX 4090 FE will fit with 10mm to spare (+15mm for the cable).
-But GPU manufacturers are very inconsistent with that measurements, so I will release a 3d printable template soon, that you can use to test the fitment of your GPU.
+The case has clearance for 137mm tall GPUs, 143mm for the 2.5 , 3.5 and 4 slot versions (+15mm for cable management), so the RTX 5090 FE will fit with 9mm to spare (+15mm for the cable).
+But GPU manufacturers are very inconsistent with that measurement, so this does not guarantee fitment.

 This is an intro intro and in depth assembly tutorial of BeamCase Sandwich.